 Medical marijuana is legal in Pennsylvania, but it remains a controlled substance.
 Pennsylvania marijuana laws call for penalties for possessing, manufacturing, selling, or distributing marijuana.

 Possessing 30 grams of marijuana or less incurs a penalty of a $500 fine and up to 30 days in jail.
 Possession of more than 30 grams brings a maximum fine of $5,000 and a maximum sentence of one year in prison.

 For a first-time conviction, the offender may get a conditional release with one year of probation.
 If a person is convicted for a second time, the penalty may be doubled.

-Distributing 30g or less without receiving any compensation is punished by a fine of up to $500 and up to 30 days’ imprisonment.
-Selling or distributing 1,000 grams or less is a felony that may result in a $25,000 fine and up to three years in prison.
-Offenders with a prior drug conviction are subject to the maximum penalty.
+Distributing 30 grams of marijuana or less without receiving any compensation is a misdemeanor punishable by a fine of up to $500 and up to 30 days’ imprisonment.
+Selling more than 30 grams is a felony that may result in a $15,000 fine and up to five years in prison.
+Offenders with prior drug convictions are subject to the maximum penalty.
 The court may also claim the proceeds of the drug crime by increasing the fines beyond the maximum penalty.

 The right treatment begins with the right medical marijuana provider.
 Whether you’re looking for a marijuana doctor to give you a prescription or a cannabis clinic from which you can select your recommended dose, we want to help you make the choice that is right for you.
-Our online search system makes it easy and efficient to find the right cannabis doctor, in the right location in Pennsylvania.
+Our online search system makes it easy and efficient to find the right cannabis doctor, in the right location.

 Use our online search system today to begin your partnership with a qualified medical marijuana provider.
 When you find one who’s the right fit, take the next step and make an appointment through our convenient online booking system.